Skip to Content

 Lesson 9

-For an employer, it is of course not allowed to snoop in the private mail of employees.
+Of course, an employer is not allowed to snoop into the private e-mail of employees.
 However, in the event of a successful fake hack, it can happen that data is extracted from an employee, which can also be used to gain access to private mail.
-This can raise fears among staff members that their private messages are not safe.
-It is therefore important that you have crystal clarity in advance, that this is not allowed.
+This can raise fears among staff members that their private messages are not secure.
+It is therefore important that you have crystal clear in advance that this is not allowed.

 In addition, it is important that the board/management is behind the exercise.
 In case of doubt, it may be wise to ask the Works Council for approval.